bgrand-ch/nativescript-getters/README.md

 #### Minimum versions

-> In Command prompt / Terminal navigate to your application root folder and run the command `npm install <package-name>@latest --save` to update a package by its name.
+In Command prompt / Terminal navigate to your application root folder and run the command `npm install <package-name>@latest --save` to update a package by its name.

-* `tns-core-modules` 6.1.2 or higher
+* tns-core-modules, 6.1.2 or higher

-> In Command prompt / Terminal navigate to your application root folder and run the command `tns platform update <platform-name>@latest` to update a platform by its name.
+Run also the command `tns platform update <platform-name>@latest` to update a platform by its name.

-* `android-runtime` 6.1.2 or higher
+* android-runtime, 6.1.2 or higher
-* `ios-runtime` 6.1.1 or higher
+* ios-runtime, 6.1.1 or higher

+You must verify that the ECMAScript version of JavaScript is **es6** or higher.
+At the root of a TyepScript project folder, the files `tsconfig.json` and `tsconfig.tns.json` are used to define this version.

 ### Installation